ajay-CaTi/full-react-app/README.md

 // Attack through Browser is known as Cross-side scripting [ JSX take care of INJECTION ATTACKS prevet from cross-site scripting / JSX FIRST sanitise data and then run ]

-// Component Composition :- Using one Componenet to another

 // React.createElement==>ReactElement(Object) ==> HTMLElement(By render)

 // JSX => BABEL is transpile to React.createElement ==> converted to ReactELement(Object) ==> HTMLElement(By render)